 My best advice is to think first about what you want to accomplish, and who you’re trying to reach.
 I’m most familiar with the writing blogosphere, so I can use that as a example.

-Aspiring writers are often advised to keep blogs in order to build up a future readership for their book.
-Many aspiring novelist, upon hearing this advice, run off and start blogs about writing.
+Aspiring writers are often advised to keep sites in order to build up a future readership for their book.
+Many aspiring novelist, upon hearing this advice, run off and start sites about writing.
 But then, you need to stop and think.

 After you’ve thought through your goals and audience, the next best advice I can give is to turn the focus away from yourself and towards your audience.
 Don’t think about what you want to write.
 Instead, you should be asking what people want to read about.
 What’s in it for them?
 There’s a lot of content on the Internet, so if you have nothing to offer, people won’t come.